-Prodigy (1991-present) is a Techno/EBM band from Braintree, UK.
+The Prodigy (1990-present): a EBM band from Braintree, UK.

 Their debut EP was 1991's What Evil Lurks on the then fledgling 'XL' label.
-The following Christmas the rave anthem >Everybody In The Place rocketed to number 2 with their Charly single making 3.
-Proving that the Ravers had a sense of humor they would sample everything from Sesame Street a nd government TV ads warning children against playing with fire to a back beat of heavy dance and bass rhythms; the TV ad first appearing in a knock off of Arthur Brown's old classic Fire and made 11 in the UK.
+Taken from the album the following Christmas, the rave anthems Everybody In The Place rocketed to number 2, with Charly making 3 on its own.
+Proving that these ravers had a sense of humor, they would sample everything from Sesame Street and government TV ads warning children against playing with fire to a back beat of heavy dance and bass rhythms; the TV ad first appearing in a knock off of Arthur Brown's old classic Fire that made 11 in the UK.

 With The Prodigy Experience in 1992, Prodigy managed to lift themselves above the multitude of pretenders of the time with the remixing of classic hits and several of their own like Out Of Space.
 Advancing beyond the basic rave set, their live shows had increasingly become somewhat more advanced if not yet mainstream.
-Howlett's remixing skills were becoming in demand and, along with his work with Prodigy, he helped Dream Fr equency and Front 242.
+Howlett's remixing skills were becoming in demand and, along with his work with Prodigy, he helped Dream Frequency and Front 242.

 See All... ⏬

 Music For The Jilted Generation album showed Howlett becoming a little more angry; the into summing it all up featuring a tapping typewriter followed by a spoken word then the slamming of techno music.
 It was clear the act's artistic endeavors were moving beyond mere gyrations on a dance floor.
 The artistic creativity paid off for they received a solid 1 UK for their effort.
 The album was extremely wide in its scope and effectively mapped out the future of the techno movement within its varied tracks, Voodoo People proving to be one of the most compelling with its flute and heavy riffing, not to mention the punk rock video for Poison.